eevx/Green-Reaction-Analysis/README.md

 The analysis uses reaction records from the **Open Reaction Database (ORD)** and focuses mainly on N-arylation and Buchwald-Hartwig type reactions.
 The goal was to clean and structure the reaction records, understand the distribution of experimental conditions, normalize material usage, and identify reactions that give a good balance between yield and resource consumption.

-Rather than building a predictive model, this project focuses on **data analysis and reaction optimization**.
+This project focuses on **data analysis and reaction optimization**.
 The final part of the analysis uses Pareto efficiency and material intensity to identify a smaller set of reactions that are both synthetically effective and comparatively resource-efficient.

 ## What I wanted to find out